Quantum density estimation with density matrices: Application to quantum anomaly detection: Quantum-classical density matrix density estimation (Q-DEMDE)

 We can write the state of the first $n$ qubits as, $U^\dag_n \ket{\psi}_n = \sum_{i=0}^{d-1}a_i\ket{i}_n$.
 Where,

 namely, $\abs{a_i}^2$ is the probability to measure $U^\dag_n \ket{\psi}_n$ in the canonical state $\ket{i}_n$.
 Therefore, the circuit leads,

-We then apply a cascade of $n$ CNOT gates, between the first and the second halves of the circuit, as shown in Fig. \ref{fig:QADFig1}.
-The $i^{\text{th}}$ CNOT operates with control the $(i+n)^{\text{th}}$ qubit and target the $i^{\text{th}}$ qubit, with $i \in \{0, \cdots, n-1\}$.
-The effect of this series of CNOT gates can be observed by writing,
+Then, as shown in Fig. \ref{fig:QDE DMKDE circuit}, we apply a cascade of $m$ CNOT gates between the first and second halves of the circuit.
+The $i^{\text{th}}$ CNOT operates with control the $(i+n)^{\text{th}}$ qubit and target the $i^{\text{th}}$ qubit, with $i \in \{0, \cdots, m-1\}$.
+The effect of this series of $m$ CNOT gates can be observed by writing,